-Does you home have elevated Radon levels?
+Does your home have elevated Radon levels?
 The only way to know for sure is to have a Radon Test.

 You can’t see, smell, taste, or feel Radon.
 But surprisingly, it’s the 2nd leading cause of lung cancer (after smoking).

-Radon, a known carcinogen, comes up from the ground and into the air we breathe.
-It can accumulate in our homes, no matter the foundation type.
+Radon, a known carcinogen, is a radioactive gas.
+It comes up from the ground and accumulates in the air we breathe regardless of if the home is on a basement, crawlspace, or concrete slab.
 And that’s why it needs to be tested for.

-If a test shows levels are at or above 4.0 pc/L, a properly installed Radon mitigation system can reduce levels by up to 99%.
+If a test shows levels are at or above 4.0 pc/L, the EPA recommends mitigation.
+A properly installed Radon mitigation system can reduce levels by 50 – 99%.